sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Rerunning stale examples
 ========================
 By default, sphinx-gallery only rebuilds examples that have changed.
-For example, starting from a clean ``doc/`` directory, running your HTML build once will result in Sphinx-gallery executing all examples that match your given filename / ignore patterns.
-Then, running the exact same command a second time *should not run any examples*, because the MD5 hash of each example will be checked against the MD5 hash (saved to disk as ``<filename>.md5`` in the generated directory) that the example file had during the first build, they will match and thus the example will be determined to be "stale", and it will not be rebuilt by Sphinx-gallery.
+For example, when starting from a clean ``doc/`` directory, running your HTML build once will result in Sphinx-gallery executing all examples that match your given :ref:`filename/ignore patterns <build pattern>`.
+Then, running the exact same command a second time *should not run any examples*, because the MD5 hash of each example will be checked against the MD5 hash (saved to disk as ``<filename>.md5`` in the generated directory) that the example file had during the first build.
+These will match and thus the example will be determined to be "stale", and it will not be rebuilt by Sphinx-gallery.
 This design feature allows for more rapid documentation iteration by only rebuilding examples when they change.

 However, this presents a problem during some modes of debugging and iteration.
-Let's say that you have one particular example that you want to rebuild repeatedly while modifying some function in your underlying library, while leaving the example file contents themselves fixed.
+Let's say that you have one particular example that you want to rebuild repeatedly while modifying some function in your underlying library but do not want to change the example file contents themselves.
 To do this, you'd either need to make some change (e.g., add/delete a newline) to your example or delete the ``.md5`` file to force Sphinx-gallery to rebuild the example.
 Instead, you can use the configuration value::

     sphinx_gallery_conf = = {